crunchy-labs/crunchy-cli/README.md

 ### 📥 Download the latest binaries

-~~Checkout the [releases](https://github.com/crunchy-labs/crunchy-cli/releases) tab and get the binary from the newest release.~~
+Checkout the [releases](https://github.com/crunchy-labs/crunchy-cli/releases) tab and get the binary from the newest (pre-)release.

-Currently, no pre-built binary of the rewrite / this branch is available.

 ### 🛠 Build it yourself